/

 Researching your destination before you travel can help your family to be better prepared for your trip and ensure a safe and enjoyable holiday.
 Find out about practical information that can help you plan your trip, such as the best time to visit, local currency, language, and transportation options.
 By learning about the local laws and customs, you can avoid any misunderstandings or conflicts.
 For example, you might need to dress modestly in certain areas or follow certain customs when visiting places of worship.

 Research also helps you identify any potential safety concerns.
 This can include things like crime rates, natural disasters, or areas to avoid.
 It can also help you prepare for any health considerations.
-This can include things like vaccinations, preventive medications, or precautions to take against diseases like malaria or dengue fever.
+This can include travel vaccinations, preventive medications, or precautions against diseases like malaria or dengue fever.

 3. Make copies of important family documents